Original air date: September 17, 2011

-- Genre Blindness: The Doctor still hasn't learned that offering companionship in the middle of an episode is basically signing the person's death warrant.
+- Genre Blindness: The Doctor still hasn't learned that offering companionship in the middle of an episode is signing the person's death warrant.

-- A God Am I: The Minotaur needs to be believed as this to get his "meals".
-The Minotaur himself doesn't believe this, though.
+- The Minotaur needs to be believed as this to get his "meals".
+The Minotaur himself doesn't believe this.

-- Hello, Insert Name Here: Gibbis's species' national anthem is entitled "Glory to (Insert Name Here)."
+- Hello, [Insert Name Here]: Gibbis's species' national anthem is entitled "Glory to (Insert Name Here)".

 - Henpecked Husband: Rory's first response after getting unexpectedly knocked down: "Something hit me... was it Amy?"
 He mentions once being hit by a shoe when he spoke ill of the Doctor in front of her.
 A shoe she had to bend down and unlace first!
 It's averted at the end of the episode.
 Rory goes over a number of reasons why Amy won't want to accept the Doctor's gift of the Cool Car... then decides he can live with it.
 He really wants the car.

 - I Cannot Self-Terminate: The Minotaur just wants to die, but it can't because the prison ship is programmed to supply it with food and its own instincts are too powerful for it to starve itself.

 - Ironic Nursery Rhyme: Here comes a candle to light you to bed.
 Here comes a chopper to chop off your head.
 Chop... chop... chop... chop!
 Double points for being a real nursery rhyme.
 Note to foreigners: British nursery rhymes are deeply disturbing.

-- It's Not You, It's My Enemies: The Doctor leaves Amy and Rory behind on Earth because he fears for their lives, as they are likely to die or to have a Fate Worse Than Death like some of his other companions.
+- It's Not You, It's My Enemies: The Doctor leaves Amy and Rory behind on Earth because he fears for their lives, as they are likely to die or to have a Fate Worse than Death like some of his other companions.

-- Killer Gorilla: Lucy's fear.
+- Killer Gorilla: Lucy's fear is "that brutal gorilla".